sudobomba/sudo-fishstrap/README.md

 ![Fishstrap Showcase](https://www.fishstrap.app/img/Showcase.webp)

-Fishstrap is a Bloxstrap fork aiming to enhance some of the features.
+sudo-Fishstrap is a Fishstrap fork aiming to enhance some of the features.

 Found any bugs?
 [Submit an issue](https://github.com/returnrqt/fishstrap/issues/new/choose) or create a bug report in our [Discord server](https://discord.gg/SRs5zb9BJd).